 Overall, the Maximus series from ASUS has a reputation for particularly good control over CPU and memory parameters and power delivery, which make for very stable overclock capability.
 That’s not to say that boards from others aren’t equally good.
 Gigabyte and MSI, for instance, offer equal performance in different feature combinations.
 ASRock is also a good alternative for slightly lower cost and competitive features in enthusiast/gaming category boards; in fact, they’re somewhat of an independent spinoff from ASUS.

-Graphics Card — Overclocked Nvidia GTX960 with 4GB VRAM
+Original Graphics Card — Overclocked Nvidia GTX960 with 4GB VRAM

+(See update immediately below this section; a new graphics card has been added.)
 I had to save a little money somewhere — and unlike many gaming enthusiasts, I chose the graphics card as the place to compromise and shave some cost.
 However, I managed to sacrifice as little as possible.

 Since I run MSTS as well as other older games, an Nvidia GPU was basically the only choice.
 AMD definitely offers outstanding performance for any given price in their GPUs, but their drivers are certainly not the easiest to get working with MSTS.
 In general, Nvidia’s GPUs and drivers tend to offer the best support for retro-gaming.